cheakywood/multiversx-simple-voting/README.md

-# Simple Voting
+# Simple Voting Smart Contract

+This repository provides a comprehensive guide to creating, building, deploying, and interacting with a simple voting smart contract on the **MultiversX blockchain**.

 ---

 ## Why MultiversX?

-MultiversX offers a robust blockchain platform with unparalleled performance and developer-friendly tools.
-Here's why you should consider it:
+MultiversX is a high-performance blockchain designed for scalability, efficiency, and low-cost transactions, making it ideal for smart contract development.
+Here's why:

 ### **Performance**
-- **Throughput**: 15,000 transactions per second (TPS) with $0.001 transaction cost.
+- **High Throughput:** Handles up to 15,000 transactions per second (TPS) with transaction costs as low as $0.001.
-- **Scalability**: Adaptive State Sharding allows scaling beyond 100,000 TPS as the network grows.
+- **Scalability:** Adaptive State Sharding enables the network to scale beyond 100,000 TPS as it grows.
-- **Efficiency**: Achieved 263,000 TPS on testnet.
+- **Tested Efficiency:** Reached up to 263,000 TPS on the testnet.

 ### **Developer Ecosystem**
-- **IDE and Framework**: MultiversX IDE, Rust-based framework, and debugging tools.
+- **Comprehensive Tools:** Includes an IDE, a Rust-based framework, and debugging utilities.
-- **Royalties**: Developers earn 30% of the gas paid for smart contract execution.
+- **Incentives:** Developers earn 30% of gas fees for contract execution.
-- **WebAssembly (WASM) VM**: Support for smart contracts written in any language that compiles to WASM.
+- **WASM Compatibility:** Allows the use of WebAssembly (WASM) for diverse programming languages.

 ### **Rust Framework**
-- Low-level, multi-paradigm language optimized for performance and safety.
-- Enables high-efficiency, low-gas smart contracts.
+Rust offers a robust environment for developing efficient and secure smart contracts with minimal gas costs.

 ---

-## Getting Started

-## Installation
+## **Getting Started**

-### **1. Install `pipx`**
+### **Step 1: Install `pipx`**
-`pipx` is the recommended way to install the MultiversX CLI (`mxpy`).
+`pipx` is the recommended tool for installing the MultiversX CLI (`mxpy`).

 #### Ubuntu & Windows WSL
 ```bash